sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 By decreasing the size of projects we decrease risk by increasing the likelihood of success.

 Further, this method of delivery ensures business value is provided as early as possible.
-If no business value is provided, the project may be cancelled without having dedicated the total budget, or entire timeframe initially intended for its development.
+If no business value is provided, the project may be cancelled without having dedicated the total budget, or entire time frame initially intended for its development.
 This approach also aligns with best practices for modern software delivery[^15]<sup>,</sup>[^16].
 This paradigm removes the need for large scale and risky projects.
 Instead, using a modular approach to software design we are able to reduce the likelihood of failure[^17], maintain agility to avoid vendor lock in, increase the vendor pool availability, and increase our adherence to direction from TBS by maintaining more control over the design decisions and implementation details of the solutions created on behalf of the government.